What is the difference between ERP software and Accounting software?

 If ERP is a Lego model, then Accounting Software is one important block.
 Accounting Software will generally only get involved from the Point of Purchase or Sales invoice.
 An ERP system can track a customer even before they become a customer!
 An ERP lead management module, as well as a CRM module (Customer Relationship Management), can track the sales process and track back which salesperson or marketing event was responsible for the sale.
 An ERP system can track beyond the sales transaction to repairs, customer relationship management, and future purchases.

-The choice is based on a business’s needs
+The choice of systems is based on your business needs

-The lines between ERP and Accounting software are becoming increasingly more blurred.
+The lines between ERP software and Accounting software are becoming increasingly more blurred.
 Functionality that used to be seen as an ERP luxury is now being seen as a basic business necessity.
-Accounting Software is a core module in any ERP system, but an ERP system is not limited to assisting your business simply in the field of financial accounting and record keeping.
+Accounting Software is a core module in any ERP system, but ERP software is not limited to assisting your business simply in the field of financial accounting and record keeping.